IWantADog/benji_record/rust/officali_document/4-Understanding_Ownership/1-What_Is_Ownership.md

 ## Ownership and Functions

-The semantics for passing a value to a function are similar to those for assigning a value to a variable.
-Passing a variable to a function will move or copy, just as assignment does.
+The ownership of a variable follows the same pattern every time: __assigning a value to another variable moves it.
+When a variable that includes data on the heap goes out of scope, the value will be cleaned up by drop unless the data has been moved to be owned by another variable.__